boy1dr/SpleeterGui/README.md

 Windows desktop front end for Spleeter - AI source separation

-Latest installer can be donwloaded from here https://makenweb.com/#spleetergui
+Latest installer can be downloaded from here https://makenweb.com/#spleetergui
 No need to install python or spleeter, this app contains a portable version of python.